open-policy-agent/conftest/CONTRIBUTING.md

 Commit messages should explain *why* the changes were made and should probably look like this:

 ```
-Description of the change in 50 characters or less
+fix: Description of a bug fix in 50 characters or less

 More detail on what was changed.
 Provide some background on the issue
 and describe how the changes address the issue.
 Feel free to use multiple